M2Team/NanaZip/CONTRIBUTING.md

 - Direct contributions
   - **Create pull requests directly.**
-  - Please send e-mails to KurikoMouri@outlook.jp if you have any questions.
+  - Please send e-mails to Kenji.Mouri@outlook.com if you have any questions.
   - You are forbidden to modify any content in any files and folders starting with the "Mile." prefix, or your PR won't be merged and closed immediately.
 - Feedback suggestions and bugs.